HwWobbe/WipHww/README.md

   - deepen folder nesting to increase the area available for source
   - extend the use of smaller files
 - reView repoFolder structures to optimnize displaySpace
+  - this should not be a priority since the display can be toggled

 <hr>